+The Morrison Family Education and Outreach Pavilion received a 2015 Citation Award from the American Institute of Architects (AIA) Indiana.
+Constructed in October 2014, the pavilion marks the inaugural building at Notre Dame’s Linked Experimental Ecosystem Facility (ND-LEEF), and the first University structure to receive a commendation from AIA Indiana Design Awards.
 The Morrison Pavilion was recognized in AIA’s new construction category for projects costing less than $1 million.
 The four-member AIA Jury commented on the pavilion: “We were impressed with every detail and choice made in the design of this structure.
 The decision to orient the building along the summer solstice, and to situate it with its back to the approach, a simple swath of mown meadow, was poetic.”

+If a tumor is like a seed, the soil around it plays a significant role in its growth, a new study finds.
 According to the study’s results, the microenvironment of a tumor cell has significant impact on cancer metastasis.
 This discovery by Siyuan Zhang at Notre Dame and a team at the University of Texas MD Anderson Cancer Center has focused attention on fighting cancer in the tumor cell’s microenvironment.

 On Monday (Jan.
 25), the World Health Organization announced that Zika virus, a mosquito-borne illness that in the past year has swept quickly throughout equatorial countries, is expected to spread across the Americas and into the United States.

+When it comes to fighting cancer, the enemy of our enemy could be our friend, according to a University of Notre Dame researcher.
 As studies continue to suggest antioxidants could actually help cancer cells grow, the research of Zachary Schafer, the Coleman Foundation Associate Professor of Cancer Biology, can help explain why.

+Mark Brahier, a senior biological sciences major and international development studies minor, spent five weeks in Nicaragua this summer.
+Traveling with International Samaritan on his fourth trip to Central America, Brahier set out to study social, political, economic, and geographic barriers to healthcare access.
 “As a student studying biology and international development, this research project was a great way to show how all of my interests intersect, since it is very interdisciplinary,” Brahier said.
 “When I arrived in Nicaragua, I quickly realized there were more important areas of research to explore and changed the focus of my project.”